Chelsea gold for 'Food for the Future' exhibit

 "Once solutions are identified, scientists can produce new varieties of existing crops, or potentially introduce entirely new crops.
 Food for the Future is an introduction to some of Nottingham's ongoing work to achieve this."

-The RHS Chelsea Flower Show runs from May 21st to 25th.
+The RHS Chelsea Flower Show runs from 21-25 May.

 These images are protected by copyright law and may be used with acknowledgement.